milramos01/Test-Tonic3/README.md

 # Test-Tonic3

 # Instructions
-1 - The file "script.sql" should be excecuted
+- Run the file "script.sql", it contains the tables with data and its corresponding relationships
-2 - In the Visual Studio, in the "web.config" file you must modify the server, username and password of the connection to the database
+- When opening "web.config" in vs, you must modify the server, username and password of the connection to the database to properly connect to the database